gruntwork-io/terragrunt/_docs/rfc/scaffolding_new_modules.md

   will need to setup a virtualenv for maximum safety, which adds complexity.
 - We can't optimize the UX for Terragrunt.
 Since the tool lives outside Terragrunt, we can't be opinionated about how we call the scaffolds for each of the use case scenarios to provide a better interactive experience.
+- `cookiecutter` specifically requires each template to be a separate repository.
+This could be a challenge to maintain if you need many different templates for a wide range of scenarios.

 #### Terragrunt Wrapper for Scaffolding tool